-June is a month of food celebrations in honor of some of my favorite things — it’s national candy month, dairy month, fresh fruit and vegetables month, national iced tea month, papaya month and so much more.
+June is a month of food celebrations in honor of some of my favorite things — it’s national iced tea month, papaya month, candy month, dairy month, fresh fruit and vegetables month and so much more.

 Those milestones don’t begin to scratch the surface on what the month of June has in store when it comes to food.

-Here is my list of 10 can’t miss dining events for the month of June to mark your calendars for.
+Here is my list of 10 can’t miss food festivals in June:

 Who invented the banana split?
-If you ask anyone in Wilmington, Ohio it was Ernest Hazard in 1907.
+If you ask anyone in Wilmington it was Ernest Hazard in 1907.
 The annual Banana Split Festival celebrates the birthplace of the banana split.
-Festival goers will enjoy plenty of food booths and craft and collectible booths promoting the 50s and 60s, a classic car cruise in, games for the entire family, and free entertainment.
+Festival goers will enjoy plenty of food booths and craft and collectible booths promoting the 50s and 60s, a classic car cruise in, games for the entire family and free entertainment.
 But the highlight for most will be the “build your own” banana split booth.
 No surprise there.

 Riverfront Park, Miamisburg